preciofishbone/OmniaDocsG2/general-assets/page-picker/index.rst

 .. image:: page-picker-search-example.png

-As you can see, the search result contains all page titles starting with Our, but also those where the title contains our somewhere, in this example Human resources and Training and Courses.
+As you can see, the search result contains all page titles starting with Our, but also those where the title contains our somewhere, in this example Human resources and Training and courses.

 4. Click to select a page (click again to deselect).
 5. Click OK when you're done.